Tohbyloba/AIRLINE_PASSENGER_SATISFACTION-ANALYSIS/README.md

 This indicates that maintaining a clean environment is essential for improving customer satisfaction.

- - Check-in Service Complaints are High
+ - Check-in Service Complaints are High.
 43,783 dissatisfied passengers reported issues with check-in services (rating 3 or below).

-Streamlining check-in processes can improve the passenger experience.

  - Upgrade in-flight entertainment in Economy and Business classes by adding more content variety, improving screen quality, and ensuring better functionality.